mmomtchev/exprtk.js/README.md

 This is a Node.js binding for [ExprTk](http://www.partow.net/programming/exprtk/index.html) [(Github)](https://github.com/ArashPartow/exprtk) by @ArashPartow

-It supports both synchronous and asynchronous background execution of thunks precompiled from a string
+It supports both synchronous and asynchronous background execution of thunks precompiled from a string (*including asynchronous and multithreaded versions of `TypedArray.prototype.map` and `TypedArray.prototype.reduce`* WIP)

 # Installation